gilberto-009199/gilberto-009199/README.md

 ### 🌱 Professional experience:

 - **Systems Analyst in Agropad,São Paulo, Brazil:** Front-end with Angular and Back-End with C#, from a marketplace and microservices with Spring Boot.
-- **Full Stack Java Systems Analyst in Bradesco Bank, São Paulo, Brazil:** Working with java web and applications.
+- **Full Stack Java Systems Analyst in Bank, São Paulo, Brazil:** Working with java web and applications.

 #### 💞️ My contributions: